 The workshop is funded in part by the EPA Long Island Sound Study.
 Save the date and watch for information on registration, which is scheduled to begin July 22, on this page.

-Attendance is limited to participants who work for organizations in the Long Island Sound watershed from CT and NY.
+Attendance is limited to participants who work for organizations involved in efforts to restore and protect Long Island Sound and its watershed.